 · Deep belly breathing: She inhales and fills her tummy with air then exhales and the air leaves her tummy.
 You can do this while doing the 4-7-8, but I find that it overwhelms her, so we choose one or the other.

-· Tensing and relaxing her body from her head to her toes: She tenses/squeezes her face, arms and hands, chest, stomach, legs, and feet for 7 seconds while taking a deep breath and holding it, and then exhales as she releases the tension in that body part.
+· Tensing and relaxing her body from her head to her toes (aka Progressive Relaxation)- Starting with her face, she tenses/squeezes for 7 seconds while holding a deep breath.
+Then, she exhales and releases any tension.
+She continues working her way down her body with her arms, hands, chest, stomach, legs, and feet.
 This is a favorite of mine, and one which I do on my own as a form of self-care .

 · Taking an inhale and then exhaling for as long as she can while vibrating her lips to make a “wwww” or “ommm” sound: According to Neurosculpting Instititue (neurosculptinginstitute.com), “The researchers found that the vibrations from ‘OM’ chanting stimulate the vagus nerve, which then sends out neurotransmitters and electrical signals that reduce activity to key areas of the brain like the amygdala, associated with our flight/fight/freeze response.
 In addition, the increased oxygenation of the blood from the vibration facilitates feelings of relaxation and release in the muscles and structure of the body.”